 Revealing your troubled relationships.

 Well, this is awkward.
 Bringing up the past to someone who wasn’t present is not a good idea.
-Including a once ex as the topic is utterly uncomfortable.
-Venting is cool (as long as you’re not going too far and ranting) but don’t express your past with old lovers and the issues that made the once good times go sour.
-It hints emotional trauma, just no!
+The topic is utterly uncomfortable.
+Venting is cool (as long as you’re not going too far and ranting) but don’t express your past with new (and old) lovers.
+The issues that made the once good times go sour will turn the evening into something bittersweet, or just bitter.
+It hints emotional trauma too, just no!